sigsum/sigsum/proposals/2022-11-specify-sigsum-proof.md

 The version line specifies the version of the proof format, and will be incremented as the format is changed or extended.
 The `log` line identifies the sigsum log.

-In the next block, `leaf` is similar to the response to get-leaves, but the checksum that is signed is omitted, and must be derived from other context.
+In the next line, `leaf` is similar to the response to get-leaves, but the checksum is truncated to only the first 16 bits (4 hex digits); full checksum must be derived from other context.

 The last two blocks are verbatim responses from get-tree-head-cosigned